liubohong-study/learngit/readme.txt

 Git is a distributed version control system.
-Git create a new branch.
+Git create a new branch for master.